 - Stocks, bonds and other negotiable certificates

-To find out if you are ready, do a real-time test.
+To ensure that you and your family are fully prepared for a sudden evacuation, do a real-time test.
 Give yourself just 10 minutes to get your family and belongings into the car and on the road to safety.
 By planning ahead and practicing, you should be able to gather your family members and pets, along with the most important items they will need, calmly and efficiently, with a minimum of stress and confusion.

 Next steps link: Watch two families practice a 10-minute evacuation.